oallelsefailo/car-hub/README.md

 ## About Carhub

 Carhub is a social media site for cars.
 Show off your car and become featured.
-Check in on news and sweepstakes!
+Check in on news and sweepstakes! :checkered_flag:

 ## Features